-NOT long ago, we looked to magazine writers and newspaper columnists for book reviews.
+Not that long ago, it seems, we would look to magazine writers and newspaper columnists for book reviews.
 Today, every online customer is a potential book reviewer.
 No matter what you’re reading, someone wants to know your opinion.

 Ask your high schooler to choose one writing prompt for a one-paragraph book review.
 Or, combine several prompts for a longer critique.
 Don’t forget to post the polished review on Amazon, Facebook, or a personal blog!